-Our overall approach to corporate responsibility is aimed at supporting the delivery of our Purpose and can be summarised as:
+Our overall approach to CR is aimed at supporting the fulfilment of our vision (incorporating our purpose) and can be summarised as:

 Materiality is the key principle that determines which issues are sufficiently important that it is essential to address them, and to report on our performance in respect of those issues.
 The process to assess the materiality of issues is therefore critical to developing an effective CR strategy and achieving a high degree of transparency in communicating to stakeholders.
 Our approach to determining materiality has involved three steps.